 They just cannot bill for RPM with the codes detailed above.
 They must utilize a more general CPT code, often applied to Chronic Care Management (CCM).
 This is CPT code G0511.

 It pays approximately $76.94 per patient per month for 20 minutes of service.
 The code was created for “General Care Management,” and CMS has kept its definition very broad.

 However, it cannot be used more than once a month per patient.
 So, if a patient participates in CCM, you cannot also bill G0511 for RPM usage.
 It’s one or the other.

-What is the ROI of a Remote Patient Monitoring Program?
+What is the ROI of an RPM Program?